 This is an ongoing list including both official announcements of new features as well as things I happen to notice with the dates I noticed them.
-I started this list when my Google Photos book was published in mid 2018.
-[Return to the Geeks on Tour Google Photos resource page.]
+Starting in September 2020, I reference the affected chapter of my Learn Google Photos book.

 6/25/20: New icon, redesigned menu system, photo map.
 Removed 3-line menu – options now under account button and a new Library tab.
 Removed search bar at top – added a search tab.
 Removed For You tab – put creations in an enlarged memory bar with recent highlights.
 Official announcement.
 Chris’ article.